Gary Neville: Pierre-Emerick Aubameyang is world class

 - Premier League table | Fixtures | Results

-Despite also being the Premier League's top scorer last term, Aubameyang has generally been positioned on the left of a three-man attack this season.
+Despite also being the Premier League's top scorer last term, Aubameyang has often been positioned on the left of a three-man attack this season, and Neville was full of praise for how the 30-year-old has adapted to his new role at the Emirates Stadium.

-"He doesn't look like he has been a moment's bother since he's come to Arsenal, so all the suggestions that he could have issues off the pitch have not materialised.
+"I thought it was a test when Mikel Arteta took over and put Aubameyang out on the left," Neville told Monday Night Football.
+"Will he throw his toys out of his pram?

-"I think it's getting to the point now where you could argue that he is the top goalscorer in the Premier League over the last couple of seasons.
+"I think the doubts have got to be removed now on Aubameyang," Neville added.
+"I feel he doesn't get appreciated anywhere as near as much as he should do.
+I think it's getting to the point now where you could argue that he is the top goalscorer in the Premier League over the last couple of seasons.

 Join the debate